-16 employers are now using i-connect, which electronically integrates payroll systems with the pension administration software.
+19 employers are now using i-connect, which electronically integrates payroll systems with the pension administration software.
 This has resulted in further efficiencies in the creation and updating of member records and improved data quality.
 Member records are updated after each payroll run meaning that the year end process is much less onerous than in previous years.

-The team continues to encourage other employers to use this facility.
+All remaining employers continue to be encouraged to use this facility.